Top of the page

 Opioids can be dangerous if you take them with alcohol or with certain medicines.
 These medicines include sleeping pills, muscle relaxers, and other medicines that can slow breathing.
 Tell your doctor about all the medicines you take.
 Don't start any new medicines before you talk to your doctor or pharmacist.

 Your plan will include other options to help with pain.
 They can help lower the amount of an opioid you need.
 If you don't have a plan, talk with your doctor.
 You can make one together.

 Your body gets used to taking less (or none) of this type of drug.
 If you suddenly return to taking the same amount that you did before, you are at a higher risk for overdose.

 Store opioids in a safe and secure place.
 Make sure that pets, children, friends, and family can't get to them.
-When you're done using them, get rid of them safely.
+When you're done using opioids, make sure to properly dispose of them.
 You can either use a community drug take-back program or return the medicine to the pharmacy.
 Do not flush medicines down the sink or toilet.

 If you are worried about your safety while taking opioids, or if you're misusing them or taking illegal opioids, talk to your doctor.
-He or she can help you take steps to stay safe.
+Your doctor can help you take steps to stay safe.
 Your doctor can also connect you to resources to help you stop using opioids.